 I would like to introduce you to the Kerby Centre Board of Directors.
 To do so I asked them each the question “why do you want to be on the Board?”

-Hank Heerema, Past President
+Hank Heerema, Past Chair

 I took early retirement from Esso in 1991 and became involved in Kerby Centre as a volunteer, that same year, working on the travel desk organizing trips for seniors.
 I quickly became involved with the computer and network needs at the Centre.